Itaboraí, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Take care to pick the right kind.
-The majority of adapters on sale are just plugs and expect your devices to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one works in most locations.
+A plug adapter that supports outlet types C and N. Be sure to get the right kind.
+Most adapters available are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most places.

 September